Gradual-Typing/LambdaIFCStar/README.md

 + `src/Proofs.agda`: sources the proofs of several important meta-theoretical results, most noticeably, type safety and noninterference.
   This file depends upon modules in the following sub-directories:
-  - `src/Surface/`: contains the syntax and the type system of
+  - `src/Surface/`: contains syntax and type system of
     $\lambda_{\mathtt{SEC}}^\star$.
 This is the "surface language",
     i.e., the language exposed to the programmers.
   - `src/Memory/`: contains our heap model.
-It has a public, low-security region and a secretive, high-security region.
+The heap has a public, low-security region and a secretive, high-security region.
   - `src/CC/`: the formal specification of $\lambda_{\mathtt{SEC}}^\Rightarrow$:
     its syntax, its type system, and its operational semantics (both small-step